My adventures

 and a video from the trip here Ammassalik solo

-A couple of years hiatus then I was invited to join an expedition to a destination known as Lake Fjord in East Greenland.
+A couple of years hiatus then I was invited to join an expedition to a destination known as Lake Fjord (Tugtilik) in East Greenland.
 This was an ambitious trip by sea kayak and ultimately on the 2nd August 2016 our small group of paddlers reached our destination.
-We were one of only 4 kayak groups that reached that location in the previous 84 years.
+We were one of only 4 kayak groups to reach that location in the previous 84 years.

 Just prior to leaving for the Lake Fjord expedition I received an email inviting me to join a sea kayak expedition to the Antarctic Peninsula.
-This involved leaving Ushuaia at the southern tip of South America on a 20 metre yacht and saling across the notorious Drake passage to the Antarctic Peninsula and subsequently paddling 300kms down the Peninsula coastline.
+This involved leaving Ushuaia at the southern tip of South America on a 20 metre yacht and sailing across the notorious Drake Passage to the Antarctic Peninsula then subsequently paddling 300kms down the Antarctic Peninsula coastline.
 Stunning, remote, cold and essentially, a very dangerous place to kayak but an adventure definitely worth doing!

 A couple of long motorcycle trips followed.
 In 2022 I rode 10,300kms through Central and Eastern Australia followed by a longer trip the following year of 14,000kms over 35 days through Central and Western Australia.